 Maybe it can be coaxed into giving better results with better prompts.
 I’d be happy to hear if someone can.
 In any case, these were mine:

+Please explain me some popular option trading strategies together with Tikz graphics For each of the graphics can you write Tikz code?
 Can you give me the Tikz code for a straddle, a strangle and iron condor as well

 For some reason it got distracted when generating the graphs.
 The results are summarized below.
 Note again: this is all ChatGPT output, I only combined the graphics and compiled the Tikz.